Cockatoo Island is a UNESCO World Heritage and National Heritage Listed island located in the middle of beautiful Sydney Harbour.

 The best places to hop on a ferry to Cockatoo Island are Circular Quay and Barangaroo.
 Ferries go regularly, seven days a week, and there is no need to make a booking.

-You can also download and print a map of the island from the official New South Wales Cockatoo Island website.
+Upon arrival, we recommend grabbing a free Cockatoo Island map from the visitor centre.
+Otherwise, you can also download and print a map through the official New South Wales Cockatoo Island website.

 7 Things to Do on Cockatoo Island